- How Do I Avoid Paying Tax on Dividends?

 When you file a federal income tax return, you have the choice between taking the standard deduction or itemizing your deductions.
 The option that you pick should depend on which strategy will maximize your tax benefits.
 Your calculations may also have… read more…

-- Explaining the Proposed Changes to the State and Local Tax (SALT) Deduction
+- Explaining Changes to the State and Local Tax (SALT) Deduction

 The state and local tax (SALT) deduction allows taxpayers of high-tax states to deduct local tax payments on their federal tax returns.
 The tax plan signed by President Trump in 2017, called the Tax Cuts and Jobs Act, instituted a… read more…